 In the United States

-Hover over the map below to learn about other RCV implementations and legislation around the country.
+Hover over the map below to learn about RCV enactments and proposals around the country.

 - Cambridge (City Council and School Committee)